DoYourDuty/DataStructure/README.md

 > 5. O(2n)
 > 6. O(n^2)

-> _log n - it will initially performance decrease, but later on is the same or very minimal_
+_log n - it will initially performance decrease, but later on is the same or very minimal_

-> _1 and 2 good, remains bad zone_
+_1 and 2 good, remains bad zone_

-> _Bit O helps to identify algorithm good or bad on performance perspective_
+_Bit O helps to identify algorithm good or bad on performance perspective_

-> _DS and Algorithms should be balance_
+_DS and Algorithms should be balance_

+__Link List__ - ADT - Its represent where family of data structure, Where linear and sequential way